Tag: Nazis

 The Long Path to Auschwitz – Part 2

-Racial Hate Laws One Step at a Time, with Family Notes: An Article in Three Parts Part II: 1936 to 1938: The Nuremberg Laws, Aryanization, Emigration, and the Anschluss.
-DESPITE THE MANDATED QUIET during the 1936 Summer Olympics in Berlin, sporadic outbursts of anti-Jewish episodes occurred in various places in Germany.
-In smaller cities and…
+Racial Hate Laws One Step at a Time, with Family Notes: An Article in Three Parts Part II: Summer 1935 to 1938: The Nuremberg Laws, Aryanization, Emigration, and the Anschluss.
+The Nuremberg Laws: A biological solution to assimilation.
+Less than a month after the closing ceremonies of the Berlin Olympics, the eighth annual Nuremberg Rally…

 A Question of Suffering and Denial: Pre-war Germany